radioburst/PrusaConnectUploader/README.md

 # PrusaConnectUploader
-Uploads Snapshoots to Prusa Connect and supports Enclosure Temp.
+Uploads Snapshots to Prusa Connect and supports Enclosure Temp.
 This is a solution for everyone who switched from OctoPrint to Prusa Connect.
 With the MK3.5 Upgrade I started to use Prusa Connect but I couldn't show my Enclosure Temp any more and I needed to upload Snapshots from my two Webcams to PrusaConnect somehow so this is what I came up with.